+Software

-Software CorelDRAW Graphics Suite 2017 Applications (DVD or ISO file) are available for download.
+CorelDRAW Technical Suite 2018 Applications are available on DVD or on an ISO file that you can download.

 To use an ISO file, you can use one of the following options:

 - Mount the ISO file as a virtual drive. - Extract the ISO file contents by using WinZip or other third-party software.